BabyEntchen/Biblo/README.md

-# My Book Library Web App
+# A Book Library Web App

 This is a fun project where I'm building a web library to help digitize and rate my own collection of books.